Stochastic Forced 3D Navier-Stokes Equations in $\mathbb{H}^{1/2}$-Space: Introduction

 \end{theorem}

-Theorem \ref{th002a} shows that for any $\mathbb{H}^{1/2}$ initial data, the solution of Eq.~$(\ref{sNS})$ decays exponentially fast to zero as time tends to infinity.
-As a direct corollary, we further obtain the ergodicity of the stochastic forced 3D Navier-Stokes equations in $\mathbb{H}^{1/2}$-space.
+In contrast to the deterministic case, which is restricted to small initial values (see e.g.~\cite{BS10,FT25}), Theorem \ref{th002a} shows that for any $\mathbb{H}^{1/2}$ initial data, the solution of Eq.~$(\ref{sNS})$ decays exponentially fast to zero as time tends to infinity.
+As a consequence, we further obtain the ergodicity for the stochastic forced 3D Navier-Stokes equations in $\mathbb{H}^{1/2}$-space.

-\begin{corollary} Suppose that the assumptions in Theorem \ref{th002a} hold.
-There exists an unique invariant measure to the Markov semigroup associated to Eq.~$(\ref{sNS})$. \end{corollary}
+\begin{theorem} Suppose that the assumptions in Theorem \ref{th002a} hold.
+There exists a unique invariant measure to the Markov semigroup associated to Eq.~$(\ref{sNS})$. \end{theorem}

 Due to the lack of global well-posedness of the stochastic forced 3D Navier-Stokes equations, the only available result in the existing works is the ergodicity for every Markov selections.
 For instance, Da Prato and Debussche \cite{DD03} first proved the existence of solutions in the mild sense to 3D Navier–Stokes equations with additive noise.
 Due to the lack of uniqueness, they constructed a selected transition semigroup and established its ergodicity.
 In the work \cite{FR08}, Flandoli and Romito also proved the Feller property of the selected Markov semigroup to stochastic 3D Navier–Stokes equations with additive noise.
 However, due to the lack of continuity of solutions in the space of finite energy, the Markov property holds almost everywhere in time.
 Note that the ergodicity established in previous works only relates to the Markov process constructed therein.